songmeric/jekyll-serif-theme/team.md

 # Meet The Team

-Our team of qualified Doctoral engineers and scientists are readily available for your consultation.
+Meet our team of qualified Doctoral engineers and scientists are readily available for your consultation.